ObjectPlayer/ethernaut-ctf/README.md

 ### NaughtCoin Challenge Summary

 The NaughtCoin challenge involves a custom ERC20 token with a timelock that prevents the token holder from transferring tokens for 10 years.
 The vulnerability stems from the incomplete access control implementation.
 While the contract overrides the `transfer` function with a timelock modifier, it doesn't restrict other token movement functions like `transferFrom`.
 The solution demonstrates the importance of understanding inheritance patterns and implementing comprehensive access controls across all related functions in a contract.
+The exploit contract uses the `transferFrom` function to move tokens from the player to itself, effectively bypassing the timelock restriction.

 ## Other Useful Commands